Frequently Asked Questions

 .....HOW DO I KNOW YOU ARE A REPUTABLE FACILITATOR and WHO ARE YOUR REFERENCES?

-Since 1989, I have worked with some of the largest and most well-known adoption agencies and adoption attorneys in the United States.
+Since 1989, I have worked with ethical, reputable, successful adoption agencies and attorneys in the United States.
 I provided adoption facilitation services under my previous company name of "Adoption Connection of California".
-In July, 1997, I gave my company a face-lift with a new name - AdoptLink - and expanded my services to a nationwide level, including Internet access and exposure.
+In July, 1997, I gave my company a face-lift with a new name - AdoptLink - and expanded my services to an international level, including Internet access and exposure.

 You are encouraged you to speak with clients regarding their experiences.
 I am confident that the client and professional references will speak highly of the quality of service I provide.